Cluyverth/Cluyverth/README.md

 ---

 # About Me
-  Hi, I'm Cluyverth W. and I'm a control and automation engineering student at the University of UniFBV and a electronic engineering student at the University of UFRPE-UACSA.
-  I have experience programming microcontrollers using embedded C, most of the projects I will upload here in my Github repositories.
+  Hi, I'm Cluyverth W. I'm an engineering student at the UFRPE and UniFBV.
+I have experience programming microcontrollers using embedded C, and I will upload in my Github all old and future projects that I make.

 ---